 Form R: Waste analysis and classification plan (2540-PM-LRWM0396).

-Form 25R: Source Reduction Strategy, 2540-PM-LRWM0349).
+Form 25R: Source Reduction Strategy (2540-PM-LRWM0349).

-Form 26R: Chemical analysis of residual waste annual report by the generator
+Form 26R: Chemical Analysis of Residual Waste Annual Report by the Generator

 (2540-PM-LRWM0347).

 Form U: Request to Process or Dispose Residual Waste (2540-PM-LRWM0395).

+Form U-CS: Request to Process or Dispose of Contaminated Soil [other than fuel-contaminated soil] (2540-PM-BWM0399).

+Form FC-1: Notification of Intent to Dispose of Soil Contaminated by Virgin Petroleum Fuel (2540-PM-BWM0244).

-Form 35: Request to Process or Dispose of Processed ICW (2540-PM-LRWM0157).
+Form 35: Request for Approval to Process or Dispose of Processed Regulated Medical or Chemotherapeutic Waste Stream(s) (2540-PM-LRWM0157).

-Form 36: Request to Dispose Incinerator Ash (2540-PM-LRWM0155).
+Form 36: Request for Approval to Dispose of Municipal Incinerator Ash Residue (2540-PM-BWM0155).

-Form 43: Dispose or process Sewage Sludge (2540-PM-LRWM0199).
+Form 43: Request for Approval to Process or Dispose of Sewage Sludge (2540-PM-LRWM0199).

 GENERAL PROCEDURE

-Sections 271.613 and 287.134 state that all permitted waste processing facilities and waste disposal facilities in the Commonwealth must have a Department approved Waste Analysis and Classification Plan (WACP).
-The Plan, which is prepared and submitted for approval on Form R (Form No. 2540-PM-LRWM0396), must include procedures the facility will use for accepting or rejecting each waste stream received for processing or disposal.
-The Plan must identify the chemical constituents and their limits in the waste stream, acceptable sampling and testing procedures (Sections 271.611 and 287.132), frequency of analyses and the screening and management of incoming waste (271.613 and 287.134).
+Sections 271.613 and 287.134 state that all permitted waste processing facilities and waste disposal facilities in the Commonwealth must have a Department approved WACP.
+The WACP, which is prepared and submitted for approval on Form R, must include procedures the facility will use for accepting or rejecting each waste stream received for processing or disposal.
+The WACP must identify the chemical constituents and their limits in the waste stream, acceptable sampling and testing procedures (Sections 271.611 and 287.132), frequency of analyses and the screening and management of incoming waste (271.613 and 287.134).
 Facilities which are not commercial and only process and/or dispose of their own waste streams shall have a WACP limited in scope which shall include the type(s) of waste managed, methods and frequency of sampling and testing, testing parameters and parameter limits and quality assurance/quality control procedures used to characterize the waste streams.

-In addition to Form R, all permitted waste processing and waste disposal facilities must submit to the Department the following forms, which are waste stream-specific, prior to accepting the waste: Form U (request to process or dispose residual waste), Form FC-1 (disposal of soil contaminated by virgin petroleum fuel), Form 35 (request to process or dispose of processed infectious and chemotherapeutic waste (ICW)), Form 36 (request to dispose incinerator ash) and Form 43 (dispose or process sewage sludge).
-Form 25R (source reduction strategy) accompanies Form U for residual waste and is prepared by the waste generator for each waste stream that is generated in quantities, that on an average monthly basis, exceed 2,200 pounds per month, per waste generating location.
+In addition to Form R, all permitted waste processing and waste disposal facilities must submit to the Department the following forms, which are waste stream-specific, prior to accepting the waste: Form U, Form U-CS, Form FC-1, Form 35, Form 36 and Form 43.
+Form 25R accompanies Form U for residual waste and is prepared by the waste generator for each waste stream that is generated in quantities, that on an average monthly basis, exceed 2,200 pounds per month, per waste generating location.

 A. Procedure for reviewing requests for accepting waste streams with approved Form R.